Why is my cat drinking so much water?

 We all know that our feline friends hold a special place in our hearts and homes, right?
 They aren’t just pets; they’re part of the family.
 That’s why it can be quite concerning when they start exhibiting any unusual behaviour.

 Cats should have constant access to clean and fresh water, but when your pet is drinking in excess, it can be hard to know what to do next.
-You might be wondering if your cat is unwell, so we’re here to put your mind at ease and offer some simple solutions.
+If your cat is drinking more water than usual, you might be wondering if they’re unwell, so we’re here to put your mind at ease and offer some simple solutions.

 How much should my cat drink?